-A temple in the classical style (17th century).
-It houses important works of art in its interior: Gregorio Fernández, Juan de Juni, etc.
+Temple in classic style (17th century).
+It is now home to important works of art: Gregorio Fernández, Juan de Juni, etc.

-Almost all of its current works date from the 17th century.
-The church as only one nave, a barrel vault and a segmental dome over a transept.
-The main reredos is the work of Francisco Velázquez and possesses sculpture and reliefs by Gregorio Fernández.
-It possesses several lateral chapels, the railings of which are the work of Juan del Barco.
-It was founded by queen doña María de Molina, of whose palace some remains are preserved (the monumental gateway is the only vestige of Mudejar architecture in the town).
+Almost the entire current collection dates back to the 17th century.
+The church has a single nave, a barrel vault and a lowered dome over the transept.
+The high altar is the work of Francisco Velázquez and features sculptures and reliefs by Gregorio Fernández.
+It has several side chapels with ironwork by Juan del Barco.
+It was founded by the queen María de Molina, and some parts of her palace remain (the door to the monument is the only trace of Mudejar architecture in the city).
 Now a convent of enclosed nuns of the San Quirce Cistercian order.

-- The church of the Magdalena, Columbus House
+- Omgivelser: Church of La Magdalena, Columbus House

 Fra Tirsdag til LørdagFra 10:00 til 14:00 Fra 16:00 til 18:30